 - 1. ORIGINAL APPOINTMENTS: Unless special conditions warrant otherwise, employees will be hired at the entrance salary of the position classification.
 Hiring at a higher salary step will require justification from the Hiring Manager and approval of the EO for Steps B and C. Recommendation by the EO and approval of the appropriate committee of the Board of Directors is required for hiring at Steps D and E. - 2.
 LIMITED-TERM EMPLOYMENT: Limited-term employees will be placed on the salary range of the classification in which the person is employed.
 If a former regular District employee is re-hired as a limited-term employee for the same classification in which he/she held upon separation, the former regular employee will be paid at the same step of the salary range for the classification at the time of separation.
-If a former regular employee is re-hired as a limited-term employee for a classification other than that held at the time of separation, the former regular employee will be paid the same step of the salary range for the classification at the time of separation other than that held at the time of separation, the former regular employee will be paid the same step of the classification in which the person is employed is equal to or less than the salary range of the classification held at the time of separation.
-If the salary range for the classification in which the former regular employee is employed is higher than the salary range of the classification held at the time of separation, the former regular employee will be placed at the step of the salary range of the classification held at the time of separation, the former regular employee will be placed at the step of the salary range of the classification held at the time of separation based on the needs of the District pursuant to 7.04.1 above.
+If a former regular employee is re-hired as a limited-term employee for a classification other than that held at the time of separation, the former regular employee will be paid the same step of the salary range for the classification at the time of separation providing that the salary range of the classification in which the person is employed is equal to or less than the salary range of the classification held at the time of separation.
+If the salary range for the classification in which the former regular employee is employed is higher than the salary range of the classification held at the time of separation, the former regular employee will be placed at the step of the salary range of the classification based on the needs of the District pursuant to 7.04.1 above.